 Leaders have struggled with the problem for years.
 Pastors, even more so.

-No surprise, but this phenomenon intensified over the last two years as COVID isolated people and culture became more divided on almost every issue.
+No surprise, but this phenomenon intensified over the last few years as COVID isolated people and culture became more divided on almost every issue.

 That said, I’ve also had decades to find a different perspective.

 I’m not trying to be mean or question your relational IQ.

 I get it.
 You’re saying, “But we had dinner with these people.
 We went on vacations together.
 We were at each other’s houses all the time.
 Our kids played together.
 We were close.”

 But, again, the question—what if they were never actually your friends?

 I know, you’re thinking, What????
 But hear me out.